muratk3n/thirdwave/en/tweets/2019/week42.md

 ---

-Kemal tried to change this feeling, so ppl identified with the larger humanity, its advance, not the loss of petty old rulers.
+Kemal tried to change this feeling, so ppl identified with the most recent state, its advance, not the loss of petty old rulers.
 Sadly after the TR fascist coup of 1980, combined with the "Green Belt" strategy of US all that shit came back.
 Most of these Pol Pot type punks you see walking around today are the products of that era.

 *2019-10-11 22:38:55*